umbraco/UmbracoDocs/marketplace-and-integrations/integrations/algolia.md

 Current implementation contains a custom converter for the `Umbraco.MediaPicker3` property editor.

 If a different implementation is required, you will need to follow these steps:
-- inherit from `AlgoliaSearchPropertyIndexValueFactory`
+- Inherit from `AlgoliaSearchPropertyIndexValueFactory`
-- override the `GetValue` method
+- Override the `GetValue` method
-- add custom handlers to the [`Converters`](https://github.com/umbraco/Umbraco.Cms.Integrations/blob/fe5b17be519fff2c2420966febe73c8ed61c9374/src/Umbraco.Cms.Integrations.Search.Algolia/Services/AlgoliaSearchPropertyIndexValueFactory.cs#L26) dictionary
+- Add custom handlers to the [`Converters`](https://github.com/umbraco/Umbraco.Cms.Integrations/blob/fe5b17be519fff2c2420966febe73c8ed61c9374/src/Umbraco.Cms.Integrations.Search.Algolia/Services/AlgoliaSearchPropertyIndexValueFactory.cs#L26) dictionary
-- register your implementation in the composer
+- Register your implementation in the composer

 #### Example